fredantell/learning/README.md

 ## What is in the different directories?

+###bootstrapWebsite

+This is an example site built alongside of a tutorial.
+The original author wrote everything in html and used php includes.
+It was a very well organized project, but the downside of the approach was that none of the markup was dynamic.
+That meant data was mixed in with HTML.
+It also meant that if there was 10 objects that needed to be represented, then the snippet was copy pasted 10 times to do so.

+I rewrote the project in node.js using express.
+I chose not to use a templating engine and instead used plain vanilla JS to construct the markup.
+The upshot was not being restricted to the conventions of a subsetted templating language.
+There is admittedly a bit less readability using plain JS, but it's much more flexible and I think for now I prefer this approach.

+By using node it was also easier to split out the data from the markup and segregate it within JSON.
+Where I could I tried to make things dynamic.
+I'm happy with how it turned out and what I learned.
+Going forward I'd like to incorporate some of this knowledge into a CRUD oriented app since this project didn't really require much problem solving for back end data.

 ###modalGallery

 I put this together to practice absolute centering of an element inside a